bkwebdeveloper/alexa-free-code-camp-skill/dialog.md

 # Really Simple interaction example

-User: Alexam open Free Code Camp
+User: Alexa, open Free Code Camp
 Alexa: Hello, welcome to the Free Code Camp sill.
 I can tell you about recent medium articles or secheduled live streams.

 User: what's been posted on medium?